 Using Dental Tape for Braces

-For a number of folks, traditional flossing could be distressing.
-This’s particularly true for individuals who haven’t regularly flossed prior to getting braces.
-Unhealthy gums are able to bleed and feel bloated when you initially start flossing them.
+For several folks, traditional flossing could be distressing.
+This’s particularly true for individuals who haven’t regularly flossed before getting braces.
+Unhealthy gums can bleed and feel bloated when you initially start flossing them.
 With time, the gums are going to be better, and flossing may not hurt.

 While your gums are delicate, think about flossing with tooth tape.
 This ultrathin floss is spongy and smooth.
 It is thinner than regular floss as well as wider such as a ribbon.
 This helps it glide between teeth more quickly.

-Use dental tape the exact same way you’d traditional floss.
+Use dental tape the same way you’d traditional floss.

 General suggestions as well as tricks for flossing with orthodontics